 What is the difference between a Gherkin scenario and a traditional test case?

-A Gherkin scenario is written in plain language and follows a structured Given-When-Then format, making it readable for both technical and non-technical team members, whereas traditional test cases often use more technical, step-by-step instructions.
+A Gherkin scenario is written in plain language and follows a structured Given-When-Then format, making it clearer.
+It focused on user behaviour, whereas traditional test cases use step-by-step instructions and focus more on the execution statement.

 What is the difference between Gherkin and Cucumber?